ClubNix/Josix/userdoc.md

 - `enable_xp_system` Enable or disable the XP system on this server.
 If the system is disabled, no one will receive any XP.

+- `create_new_season` Store the current season results (all scores and ranking) and switch to a new season
+  - `label` The label for the season that will be stored

+- `delete_season` Delete a season from the history
+  - `label` The label of the season that must be deleted

+- `update_season` Update a season's label
+  - `old_label` The label of the targeted season
+  - `new_label` The new label for the targeted season

 - `set_custom_welcome` Set up the custom welcome for the server
   - `channel` The channel that will display the welcome message
   - `role` The role to give automatically when someone enters the server